skamireddi/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/102.png

 7. You will then be taken to Your Wallet.
 Your wallet is basically a quick, seamless connection to multiple connections that you can jump around with.
-Click on **Connect Now** in order to get connected to your Immunichain network
+Click on **Connect Now** in order to get connected to your IMMUNIChain network

 .. image:: Images/28.png

-8. After you have done that, your screen should look like this **after clicking on Model File** on the left
+8. After you have done that, your screen should look like this **after clicking on Model File** on the left.
+The Model File is where you define the participants, assets, and transactions in your business network.
+Feel free to scroll through this file to see the definitions related to IMMUNIChain

 .. image:: Images/31.png

 **What did you just accomplish?**

 You started you the Hyperledger Composer Playground.
-At first you started with a blank business network, but then you added Immunichain banana file to your business network.
+At first you started with a blank business network, but then you added IMMUNIChain banana file to your business network.